Bedkow/react_course/notes.md

 React schedules state update so if u use the "bad" approach in line 19 of ExpenseForm, you may depend on an outdated state

 data binding

+props can only be passed from parent to child, cant skip components

+passing data up through props - passing a function from parent to child via props and calling the function in child with parameters